Gray Center Fellowship Exhibition | vanessa german

 vanessa german: At the end of this reality there is a bridge—the bridge is inside of you but not inside of your body.
 Take this bridge to get to the next _______, all of your friends are there; death is not real and we are all dj’s.

-The Richard and Mary L. Gray Center for Arts and Inquiry is thrilled to present the first solo museum exhibition in Chicago of self-taught citizen artist vanessa german (b.
+The Richard and Mary L. Gray Center for Arts and Inquiry presents the first solo museum exhibition in Chicago of self-taught citizen artist vanessa german (b.
 1976), opening Friday, July 19, and featuring a new body of monumental rose quartz and precious gemstone sculptures as part of a multi-disciplinary installation developed during her Gray Center Fellowship supported by the Joyce Foundation.
-Guided by the principal of paraäcademia, a new term coined to address bodies of knowledge and practices that have historically been excluded from recognized institutions of higher education, the exhibition enacts various spells both intended for and composed by the living breathing people encountered during her residency.
+Guided by the principal of paraäcademia, a new term coined to address bodies of knowledge and practices historically excluded from recognized institutions of higher education, the exhibition enacts various spells both intended for and composed by the living breathing people encountered during her residency.
 Created over the course of several months, the works on view embody the site of Chicago as an energetic locus for production—foregrounding the interpersonal linkages formed through art as a form of social healing, meditations on the political histories and methodologies of magic, and spiritual activations that embrace love as an original and infinite human technology.

 The exhibition is anchored by four freestanding sculptures intricately encrusted in rose quartz crystal.
 These sculptures will be shown alongside works of photography and film that straddle the space between meditation and documentary, made during the artist’s Gray Center fellowship.
 With a focus on what she terms “The Artist as The Complete Technology of Whole Being-ness,” german led an experimental seminar course in the University of Chicago’s Department of Visual Art in the Winter of 2024, implementing a method of teaching that broke down distinctions between art, magic, knowledge, and spirituality.
 Working with a range of students—from high school to undergraduate, MFA to PhD candidates—the exercises and meditations developed through this course have both informed, and become components of, the exhibition.